OUROBOR0Z333/azure-epam-project/terraform-simple/README.md

 You can customize this deployment by:
 1. Modifying `main.tf` to change VM size, OS, etc.
-2. Updating `variables.tf` to add new configurable parameters
-3. Adding additional resources as needed for your demo
+2. Adding additional resources as needed for your demo